AlexGulliver/personalwebsite/src/cityspots/bristol.md

 #### 20th Century Flicks - Christmas Steps

 Cool spot to rent DVDs just like the old days.
-Hosts movie nights if you are keen and good place to get weird recommendations and/or you are looking for something hard to find.
+Hosts movie nights if you are keen and good place to get unique recommendations or if you are looking for something hard to find.

 #### The Last Bookshop - Park St